Naught0/naught0.github.io/data/posts/jamese-dev.md

 1. Images are converted to `.webp` and placed in `public/`
 2. The Next site is built and statically exported to `out/`
 3. `gh-pages` does its thing to push the build artifacts in `out/` to Github
-   - It also creates the [`.nojekyll`](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/) and `CNAME` files
+   - It also creates the [`.nojekyll`](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/) and `CNAME` files for me

 ## Conclusion

 That's it!
-There are a few caveats and pitfalls to mind, but building a completely static site with Next.js and hosting it via Github pages is pretty easy &ndash; and free :)
+There are some minor quirks, but building a completely static site with Next.js and hosting it via Github pages is pretty easy &ndash; and free :)